 Macy’s: Expanding the In-Store Shopping Experience

 In an effort to drive traffic to retail locations, Macy’s is using enhanced in-store technology experiences to improve the customer experience.
-New features announced in September 2018 include virtual reality and augmented reality furniture and beauty experiences that introduce products to customers and help them make a more informed buying decision.
+New features include virtual reality and augmented reality furniture and beauty experiences that introduce products to customers and help them make a more informed buying decision.

-In February 2018, the company launched The Market @ Macy’s, which is currently open at 10 stores nationwide.
+Last year, the company launched The Market @ Macy’s, which is currently open at 12 stores nationwide.
 Designed to help both emerging and established brands reach new audiences, the concept is powered by b8ta technology.

-The company also introduced Macy’s Backstage in 2018, a discount store nestled within some of its larger locations.
+The company also introduced Macy’s Backstage, a discount store nestled within some of its larger locations.

 The Home Depot: Modernizing Stores and Updating In-Store Pickup